|"The future ain't what it used to be."|

 Our world with Phrenicea is an extrapolation based on current trends resulting from ongoing worldwide population growth, the acceleration of social evolution,

 Many of the topics addressed on this site are featured elsewhere on the web.
-An outstanding information source is the excellent Innovation Watch site.
-In addition, there is the long established World Future Society.
 The intention of the Phrenicea site however, is to be a bit bolder in presenting a vision of the future.

 Today, many continue to cling to the stereotypical future as depicted in the Jetsons® cartoon, where technology reigns supreme, especially in the form of gadgets galore.
 Phrenicea turns that upside down.
 Gone are all the gadgets.
 Even the Internet and web are gone — replaced with Phrenicea.
 Thus, in many ways life ends up being, both socially